2025 NECV Presentations

 Join us to explore how effective volunteer management and engagement can transform the volunteer experience, making it more fulfilling and impactful for both volunteers and communities.

-Joddee Jacobsen, Community Vitality and Health Educator
+• Joddee Jacobsen, Community Vitality and Health Educator, University of Wyoming Extension

 Wyoming Walks is the University of Wyoming Extension’s program that promotes personal health and walking with a volunteer expert for learning, health, and wellness by offering a series of walks in unique locations.
-Learn about your town, county, and state to make new friends, exercise in a whole new way, and incorporate community volunteers to successfully expand programming and education.
+Learn about your town, county, and state to make new friends, and exercise in a whole new way and incorporate community volunteers to successfully expand programming and education.

 Be More Active with the Opportunity to Walk with Friends… Old and New!

-- Contribute to your overall well-being and health by experiencing fresh air, sights, and stories throughout the walk.
+• Contribute to your overall wellbeing and health by experiencing fresh air, sights, and stories throughout the walk.

-Jenny Jordan, Navy 4-H Youth Program Specialist
+• Jenny Jordan, Navy 4-H Youth Program Specialist, North Carolina State University/Navy CYP

 Working in Extension is working communities, and working in communities requires partnerships.
 Often in our work, we build networks to enhance our programs; within these networks, we identify, recruit, engage, and retain volunteers.
 At the heart of our work is the partnerships we develop and maintain.
 Our session will take you on a journey through a thirty-year partnership that connects military-connected youth and families with the Extension 4-H program.
 Through exploring the 4-H Military Partnership that includes the Department of Defense, Army, Air Force, and Navy Headquarters along with USDA, Extension, and 4-H, participants will have an opportunity for discussion as we consider what makes a partnership successful and how you can create connections in your community that create mutually beneficial programs.
 We will look at the lessons learned through the partnership from navigating competing interests to speaking each other’s language.
 Whether you’re looking for a local collaboration, a statewide partnership, or to strengthen a connection, lessons learned in the 4-H Military Partnership can help build your powerful partnership.

-Heather Kent, NW 4-H RSA, Agent IV
+• Heather Kent, NW 4-H RSA, Agent IV, University of Florida

-In a recent study, 4-H volunteers described communities of practice in layman’s terms as an effective means for learning (Kent, 2022).
-This result is like the findings of the eLearning Guild, which reported their members participate in communities of practice to support informal workplace learning (2014).
+In a recent study, 4-H volunteers described communities of practice in layman’s terms as an effective means for learning (Kent, 2022),.
+This result is like the findings of the eLearning Guild, who reported their members participate in communities of practice to support informal workplace learning (2014).
 Based on this research, organizations should provide opportunities for volunteers to discover communities of practice to support their roles via in-person and virtual means.
 This session will provide practical strategies county or state extension professionals can use to foster communities of practice for volunteers.
 These strategies have been implemented on a regional level in the panhandle of Florida and have resulted in increased levels of volunteer satisfaction and retention.
 After an overview of the research and implementation of our pilot, participants will have the opportunity to collaborate on a plan to incorporate more opportunities for volunteers to engage in communities of practice to support extension work.

-Jen Lobley, Extension Professor, Volunteer Development
+• Jen Lobley, Extension Professor, Volunteer Development, University of Maine

 Have you heard?
 Micro-credentials are all the rage!
 Micro-credentials are short, flexible learning opportunities that are designed for a particular skill set and provide an opportunity for individuals to showcase important workplace skills and expertise to an employer.
 The key to micro-credentials is competencies!
 We know that poor volunteer management is associated with higher levels of staff turnover and decreased volunteer retention rates.
 University of Maine Cooperative Extension, in partnership with Volunteer Maine, launched a new online training for individuals getting started in a volunteer management role.
 Three self-paced courses make up the Introductory Volunteer Management micro-credential.
 Come to this workshop to engage in interactive conversations, learn about the process used to develop the micro-credential, hear how it is being utilized, and leave with a discount code to enroll in the course.

-University of California 4-H Youth Development Program
+• Gemma Miner, Volunteer Specialist, University of California 4-H Youth Development Program

-University of California 4-H
+University of California

 Unlock the potential of your volunteer base by learning innovative strategies to recruit and engage culturally and linguistically diverse volunteers!
 This workshop will guide Volunteer Managers through the process of training localization, from organizational readiness to discovering practical steps for recruiting an effective volunteer eLearning review team, fostering inclusive practices, and ensuring your eLearning materials resonate with all learners.